mzeeshanaltaf/nextjs-image-genie/README.md

 ## AI Image Genie
-Image generation and editing app developed in Next JS
+Image generation and editing app developed in Next JS.
+For details of app functionalty, read the PRD document in \PRD folder.

 ## Technologies Used: